 3. Better decision making without conflict of interest:

 Based on ‘time and distance based search’ criteria in Proximity Search, we can analyze on a map how business can grow in a given area.
 For instance, you want to open your franchise in a different geographical location but aren’t sure if you have target audience there or not.
-You can ease the process of brainstorming by Auto Search Window.
+You can ease the process of brainstorming by Contextual search.
 All you have to do is plot the location on the map and check if you have a raving audience there or not.
 This is a streamlined view of your goal and it can align with the interest of other decision-makers in your organization.
 This enables you to make a decision in unison without conflict of interest.

 4. Strategic evaluation of business plan: